 Examples of the security measures we use are:

 - training for our staff, making them aware of how to handle information securely, and how and when to report when something goes wrong

-- we use encryption when data is being sent, meaning that information is scrambled so that it cannot be read without access to an unlock key.
-The hidden information is said to then be encrypted
+- we use encryption when data is being sent.
+This means information is scrambled so that it cannot be read without access to an unlock key.
+The hidden information is then said to be encrypted

-- where possible, data will be pseudonymised, meaning that your identity will be removed, so that work can be done without your identity being known by the people doing that work
+- where possible, data will be pseudonymised.
+This means your identity will be removed, so work can be done without your identity being known by the people doing that work

 Controlling access to systems and networks, allows us to stop people who are not allowed to view your personal information from getting access to it.

 Regular testing of our technology and ways of working, including keeping up to date on the latest security updates (called patches).

 Your information is not processed outside the European Economic Area.

 You have the following rights in relation to your personal information: